ismailyaqoob/Uiversity-Management-System/README.md

 ## How to Compile?

 First of all you need to download the project then you need Dev-Cpp to run the project.
-If you have already installed Dev-Cpp then go to the folder of **most final** then open **AIRFLIGHTS.sln** then press **F11** to execute the code.
+If you have already installed Dev-Cpp then open file **project.cpp** then press **F11** to execute the code.